-Alabama Code § 6-2-38 puts a two-year deadline on most motorcycle accident cases.
+Ala.
+Code § 6-2-38 puts a two-year deadline on most motorcycle accident cases.
 If you do not file a personal injury lawsuit in the first two years following your motorcycle accident, you may lose the right to do so later.

 Contesting Accusations of Shared Fault

 For example, motorcyclists caught without helmets may not be eligible to seek compensation for their accident losses.
-According to Alabama Code § 32-5A-245, you are legally required to wear a helmet to operate a motorcycle.
+According to Ala.
+Code § 32-5A-245, you are legally required to wear a helmet to operate a motorcycle.

-Alabama additionally expects its motorcyclists to obey roadway laws and make themselves visible to other motorists in low light or poor conditions.
+Alabama also expects motorcyclists to obey roadway laws and make themselves visible to other motorists in low light or poor conditions.
 That said, if you believe you upheld your duty to other drivers and are still facing undue accusations of fault, you can discuss your best legal response with one of our attorneys.

-Morris Bart Serves Your Best Interests
+Morris Bart & Associates, LLC Serves Your Best Interests

 We know that a motorcycle crash can leave you too injured to work.
 We don’t want you to worry about the cost of hiring motorcycle accident lawyers in Birmingham on top of everything else.
 Our firm operates on a contingency fee basis.